nilern/kauno/design.md

 4. Extract the unification variable values.
 If a unification variable was left undefined (e.g. not mentioned in the function signature), signal an error.
 5. Rebind the universals to the extracted unification variable values.
-6. Evaluate the `fn` expression in that environment, add the result to the cache and return it.
+6. Evaluate the `fn` expression in that environment and return the result.

 ## Multimethods